 Why Do Feelings Hurt?

 Have you ever felt anxiety, sadness, anger, fear, worry, jealousy, or loneliness?
+A need for breaking fee?
 Maybe you equate one or all of these “negative” feelings with weakness or the inability to handle life.
 This isn’t true.
 Did you know that there are lots of examples in the Bible of the Father, Son, and Holy Spirit having emotions?
 Let’s take a look at some that weren’t “positive.”

 God describes himself as a jealous God in Exodus 20 when He was giving instructions not to worship any other gods.
 Jesus felt anger at the hypocritical actions of the religions leaders, sadness at the death of a dear friend, and even abandonment when on the cross (see Matthew 23 and 27 and John 11).
 Ephesians 4 talks about our ability to grieve the Holy Spirit by our actions.